federicoscarpioni/Cathode-impedance-spectroscopy-fitting-with-physyco-chemical-model/README.md

-# Electrodes impedance spectra fitting with a physico-chemical model
+# Porous electrodes impedance spectra fitting with a physico-chemical model

 This repository contains two script to validate and fit impedance spectroscopy data.

 Validation of the data is made using the `voigt_fitting.m` script.
 Note that it require the output of the script  `rnd_par_gen.m` to work.
 The fitting procedure itself use the  `CNLF_porous_electrode.m`.

-For the theory behind the refers to my [thesis manuscript](./resources/scarpioni-federico-master-thesis.pdf).
+For the theory behind the theoretical model used refer to my [thesis manuscript](./resources/scarpioni-federico-master-thesis.pdf).

 # Notes for a proper usage